cvs-health/testilo/README.md

 The optional third argument to call (`75` in this example) is a report selector.
 Without the argument, `call` gets all the reports in the `process.env.REPORTDIR_SCORED` directory.
 With the argument, `call` gets only those reports whose names begin with the argument string.

 The digests created by `digest` are HTML files, and they expect a `style.css` file to exist in their directory.
 The `reports/digested/style.css` file in Testilo is an appropriate stylesheet to be copied into the directory where digested reports are written.

+### Validation

+To test the `digest` module, in the project directory you can execute the statement `node validation/digest/validate`.
+All logging statements should begin with “Success” and none should begin with “ERROR”.

 ### Report comparison